Self-Evolving Multi-Agent Systems via Textual Backpropagation: Experiments

+\paragraph{Datasets} We evaluate our framework on seven benchmarks: HumanEval\cite{chen2021evaluatinglargelanguagemodels}, Creative Writing\cite{zhou2024symbolic}, MATH\cite{hendrycks2021measuringmathematicalproblemsolving}, DABench\cite{Hu2024InfiAgentDABenchEA}, MMLU\cite{hendrycks2021measuringmassivemultitasklanguage}, Natural Plan\cite{zheng2024naturalplanbenchmarkingllms} and AIME2024\&2025.
+HumanEval contains human-written coding problems and remains a standard benchmark for code generation.
+Creative Writing provides four-sentence prompts to craft a coherent story that ends with those sentences.
+MATH compiles challenging competition problems that demand multi-step symbolic reasoning across diverse fields.
+DABench covers data-analysis tasks such as feature engineering and statistics; MMLU–Machine Learning is a subset from the Massive Multitask Language Understanding (MMLU) benchmark and offers multiple-choice questions on core ML concepts.
+Natural Plan focuses on scheduling tasks that require proposing feasible times under availability constraints in natural language.
+Following prior work \cite{zhou2024symbolic,song2024adaptiveinconversationteambuilding,yuksekgonul2024textgrad,zhang2025swarmagenticfullyautomatedagentic}, we split the datasets into training and validation sets for each benchmark, ensuring direct comparability with their reported baselines.

-To contain costs while maintaining strong performance, we unify the training process using the GPT-4o mini model and GPT-3.5-turbo model \cite{achiam2023gpt}.
-Specifically, all fine-tuning, agent configuration, and prompt optimization are conducted using GPT-4o-mini or GPT-3.5-turbo.
-During validation, however, we evaluate each dataset using three backbone variants: GPT-3.5, GPT-4o-mini, and GPT-4.
-This setup enables us to demonstrate that our approach generalizes across different model capacities, and shows that despite its lower cost, GPT-4o-mini achieves competitive—and often superior—performance relative to existing baselines, thereby effectively bridging the cost-effectiveness gap in agent-based experimentation.
-Because neither \cite{zhou2024symbolic} nor \cite{song2024adaptiveinconversationteambuilding} report 4o mini results, our findings add a new dimension to the performance landscape, showing how a budget-friendly large language model can still match or surpass top-tier methods on standard tasks.
+\paragraph{LLM Backbones} To contain costs while maintaining strong performance, we unify the training process using the GPT-4o-mini model \cite{achiam2023gpt} for optimization.
+During validation, we evaluate datasets HumanEval, CW, MATH, DABench using three backbone variants: GPT-3.5-turbo, GPT-4o-mini, and GPT-4.
+Because neither \cite{zhou2024symbolic} nor \cite{song2024adaptiveinconversationteambuilding} report GPT-4o-mini results, our findings add a new dimension to the performance landscape, showing how a budget-friendly large language model can still match or surpass top-tier methods on standard tasks.
+We evaluate datasets MMLU and Natural Plan using model GPT-4o and GPT-4o-0806 to follow the previous work .
+This setup enables us to demonstrate that our approach generalizes across different model capacities.
 We aim to demonstrate the flexibility and robustness of our framework in real-world various scenarios.